This blog may contain affiliate links. Read our disclosure policy for more info.

 The trail starts up in Myra Canyon Provincial Park only a 40-minute drive from Kelowna.
-The entire ride is a 22km round trip, but don’t stress, it’s completely flat and easy to ride.
+The entire ride is a 22 km (13.7 mi) round trip, but don’t stress, it’s completely flat and easy to ride.

 Along the way, you’ll cross lots of wooden bridges and even pass through some old tunnels.
+You can also expect to see lots of wildflowers and gorgeous views of Okanagan Lake!
 I personally loved the ride and despite not getting the greatest weather, had an amazing time.

 If you don’t have your own bike then you’ll need to rent one, and luckily enough this can be done at the start of the trail.
-Myra Canyon Bike Rental rent bikes from the start of the trail for $39 for a half-day.
+Myra Canyon Bike Rental rents bikes from the start of the trail for $44 CAD for a half-day.

 If you don’t want to ride you can just drive to the trailhead and walk for a few kilometers.
 Of course, you must come back the way you came so keep that in mind as you take in the awesome views!